 Disruption can mean many things, but it rarely means permanent unemployment.
 It can involve any degree of retraining or redirecting workers’ energies and capabilities, and by no means will have a net negative effect on job availability.
 If innovation and technology play a role, then there is a good chance that disruption will make livelihoods on average a little more comfortable.
 The fact that it can also clean up our environment and our atmosphere doesn’t hurt either.

 Disruption must not be looked at with passivity or trepidation, but with preparedness.
 The transition to a net-zero economy will primarily affect the most carbon-intensive sectors of today: energy and transportation.
-But what will these impacts look like?
+But what will these transformations look like?
 How will renewable energy, electrification and all the other components of a sustainable net-zero economy affect the future of our jobs?

 The most obvious impacts of a transition to a net-zero economy will be in the energy sector.
 Net-zero must absolutely entail a decisive and uncompromising abandonment of fossil fuels as our main sources of power generation, accompanied by a shift to sustainable and low-cost renewable energy alternatives.